A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Numerical solution of the governing equations

 The Continuum Surface Force (CSF) approach from Brackbill et al.~\cite{brackbill1992continuum} extended to flows with variable surface tension~\cite{kothe1996volume,seric2018direct} is used to replace \(\vec{f}_\sigma=-\sigma\kappa\vec{n} + \nabla_s\sigma\) and the Dirac \(\delta\)-function as \(\delta_\sigma(\vec{x}-\vec{x}_\Gamma)=|\nabla C|\).
-The gradient of the surface tension coefficient tangent to the interface is evaluated using the method described in Seric et al.~\cite{seric2018direct}, which takes advantage of the HF technique (i.e., the same method used to evaluate interface curvature) to evaluate \(\nabla_s\sigma = \frac{\partial \sigma}{\partial s_1}\vec{t}_1+\frac{\partial \sigma}{\partial s_2}\vec{t}_2\) in a three-dimensional configuration.
+The gradient of the surface-tension coefficient tangent to the interface is evaluated using the method described in Seric et al.~\cite{seric2018direct}, which takes advantage of the HF technique to evaluate \(\nabla_s\sigma = \frac{\partial \sigma}{\partial s_1}\vec{t}_1+\frac{\partial \sigma}{\partial s_2}\vec{t}_2\) in a three-dimensional configuration.
 That is, the gradient at a given interface cell is directly evaluated along two orthogonal tangential directions, \(s_1\) and \(s_2\).
 The reduction to a two-dimensional configuration is readily available.
 Similar to the evaluation of \(\kappa\), a minimum resolution of the interface is needed to obtain accurate results~\cite{seric2018direct}.

-Even though the MYC method is used to evaluate the interface normal unit vector, the approximation \(\vec{n}=-\nabla C/|\nabla C|\) is taken in the modeling of the surface tension force in the momentum equation.
-This definition is also made when determining the tangential unit vectors at the interface.
-Therefore, the gradient of the volume fraction is used to provide directionality and locality to the surface tension force.
+Even though the MYC method is used to evaluate the interface normal unit vector, the approximation \(\vec{n}=-\nabla C/|\nabla C|\) is taken in the modeling of the surface-tension force in the momentum equation.
+Therefore, the gradient of the volume fraction provides directionality and locality to the surface-tension force.
 Finally, a density scaling is used to obtain a body force per unit volume which is independent of the fluid density~\cite{brackbill1992continuum,kothe1996volume}.
-This modification generates a uniformly-distributed surface tension force which improves the performance of the CSF approach and reduces the magnitude of spurious currents at high density ratios.
+This modification generates a uniformly-distributed surface-tension force, which improves the performance of the CSF approach and reduces the magnitude of spurious currents at high density ratios.

 Under all these considerations, the momentum equation is rewritten as